Diffusion-like recommendation with enhanced similarity of objects: Acknowledgments

-\acknowledgments This work is supported by Natural Science Foundation of China (Grant No. 61300018), China Postdoctoral Science Foundation (Grant Nos.
-2013M531951, 2014T70860) and Special Project of Sichuan Youth Science and Technology Innovation Research Team (Grant No.2013TD0006).
+The authors would like to express their gratitude to Tao Zhou, Yan-Li Li and Wen-Jun Li for helpful discussions and irradiative ideas.
+This work is supported by the Natural Science Foundation of China (\#61300018), and Special Project of Sichuan Youth Science and Technology Innovation Research Team (\#2013TD0006).